d12frosted/elpa-mirror/gnu/denote-readme.txt

   └────

-  The renaming is subject to a “yes or no” prompt that shows the old and new names, just so the user is certain about the change.
+  By default, the renaming is subject to a “yes or no” prompt that shows the old and new names, just so the user is certain about the change.

-  If called interactively with a prefix argument (`C-u' by default) or from Lisp with a non-nil `NO-CONFIRM' argument, this “yes or no” prompt is skipped and the renaming is done outright.

-  If called interactively with a double prefix argument (`C-u C-u' by default) or from Lisp with a non-nil `SAVE-BUFFER' argument, the buffer is saved after the front matter is updated and the file is renamed.

-  If the user option `denote-rename-no-confirm' is non-nil, it is interpreted the same way as a combination of `NO-CONFIRM' and `SAVE-BUFFER' ([The `denote-rename-no-confirm' option]).
+  Though this can be modified ([The `denote-rename-confirmations' option]).

   The identifier of the file, if any, is never modified even if it is edited in the front matter: Denote considers the file name to be the